natalie-ava/portfolio/webscraping/README.md

 ---

 Each notebook is self-contained and includes data extraction, cleaning, and exploratory steps.
-These projects were completed as part of group and individual coursework and reflect growing experience in data collection from public sources.
+These projects were completed as part of coursework and reflect growing experience in data collection from public sources.